olordecoelho/olordecoelho/README.md

 ## Hi!
 Allow me to introduce myself.
-I'm Daniel Coelho, and I'm a Junior web Developer.
+I'm Daniel Coelho, and I'm a web Developer.
 I'm flexible and I learn anything quickly, with a certain dose of coffee.

 ## Skills: